gloryknight/cyan_audit/doc/cyanaudit_changelog.md

 - More intelligent naming of tables created by cyanaudit_restore.pl.
 Name of table will be taken from filename if it looks reasonable, otherwise it will be named dynamically according to the last recorded event in the table.
+- Fixed concurrency problem when restoring a cyanaudit-enabled database with pg_restore -j ##.